lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 12. Delete the commitment and verify that it is no longer present in the dashboard or course page.
 13. Create another commitment.
-14. Using `docker-compose exec -it cme-ctc-db psql -U postgres postgres` in another terminal, run the following `psql` command:
+14. Using `docker compose exec -it cme-ctc-db psql -U postgres postgres` in another terminal, run the following `psql` command:
 ```
 UPDATE commitments_commitment SET deadline='2000-01-01' WHERE id=2;